 This scholarship will create new connections in the community every year as Grace UMC continues to live in to our vision of Embrace All + Engage with Jesus + Expand the Kingdom.

-Learn more about the events of 1930 by watching this video.
+Learn more about the events of 1930 by watching the video below.